jaeger48854/hello-world/README.md

 # hello-world
 Training repository for Mark Francis Jaeger

-Mostly a Java developer who's looking a C# and Scala
+Mostly a Java developer who's looking at C# and Scala